joshgerdes/jekyll-uno/_drafts/azure-public-dns-as-code.md

 This pipeline will run through the following steps:

 * Spin up an Azure-hosted agent running Ubuntu _(it already has the Azure CLI and PowerShell setup)_
-* This step is not needed, but I have included [Super-Linter](https://github.com/github/super-linter "Super-Linter"), which scans the code in the repository automatically for syntax errors and best-practice - _this is why the README.md file was deleted earlier, as there are some syntax issues in the file that Super-Linter doesn't like and would cause your deployment to fail._
 * Create the Azure resource group to place your DNS zone into (if it doesn't already exist)
 * Finally, do the actual Azure Bicep deployment and create your Primary DNS zone resource, and, if necessary, modify any resources.